Integrable Deformations of Sigma Models: Bibliography and generalisations

 which admits the Lax connection

 The action~\eqref{eq:gs} and its Lax connection were constructed in~\cite{Metsaev:1998it,Henneaux:1984mh,Berkovits:1999zq,Bena:2003wd} for $T=4$ and generalised to the case when $4$ divides $T$ in~\cite{Ke:2008zz}.
 The most general case is, to the best of our knowledge, a new result.
-Both the sigma models~\eqref{eq:z4cosets} and~\eqref{eq:gs} are invariant under the $\grp{H}$ gauge symmetry $g \to g h(t,x)$.
-For $T=2$, they both coincide with the SSSM~\eqref{eq:sssm}, while for $T\geq3$, they have a non-vanishing B-field, which is necessary to ensure their classical integrability.
+For $T=2$, both $\Act_{\ind{\Integer_T}}$ and $\Act'_{\ind{\Integer_T}}$ coincide with the SSSM~\eqref{eq:sssm}, and for $T\geq3$ they have a non-vanishing B-field, which is needed to ensure their classical integrability.

+By construction, the projectors $P_k$ commute with the adjoint action of $h \in \grp{H}$.
+It follows that the SSSM~\eqref{eq:sssm} and the $\Integer_T$ coset models~\eqref{eq:z4cosets} and~\eqref{eq:gs} are invariant under the $\grp{H}$ gauge symmetry

-To better understand the structure of these models, let us parameterise the group-valued field $g = \exp(X)$ with $X \in \bigdotplus_{k=1}^{T-1}\alg{p}_k$, where we have fixed the $\grp{H}$ gauge symmetry by setting $P_0 X = 0$, and expand the actions~\eqref{eq:z4cosets} and~\eqref{eq:gs} to quadratic order in $X$.
-Doing so we find
+To better understand the structure of these models, let us parametrise the group-valued field $g = \exp(X)$ with $X \in \bigdotplus_{k=1}^{T-1}\alg{p}_k$, where we have fixed the $\grp{H}$ gauge symmetry by setting $P_0 X = 0$.
+Expanding the actions~\eqref{eq:z4cosets} and~\eqref{eq:gs} to quadratic order in $X$ we find

-For the action $\Act_{\ind{\Integer_T}}$, all $\dim \grp{G} - \dim \grp{H}$ components of $X$ have a canonical kinetic term and can be interpreted as physical degrees of freedom.
-On the other hand, for $\Act'_{\ind{\Integer_T}}$ with even $T$, only those components of $P_{\frac{T}{2}} X$ have a canonical kinetic term, while for odd $T$ there are no components with a canonical kinetic term.
-Indeed, for odd $T$ there is no target-space metric and the model is purely topological. \unskip\footnote{A related model is given by taking the WZ term~\eqref{eq:WZterm} as an action in its own right.
+For the action $\Act_{\ind{\Integer_T}}$ all $\dim \grp{G} - \dim \grp{H}$ components of $X$ have a canonical kinetic term and can be interpreted as physical degrees of freedom.
+On the other hand, for $\Act'_{\ind{\Integer_T}}$ with even $T$, only those components in $P_{\frac{T}{2}} X$ have a canonical kinetic term, while for odd $T$ there are no components with a canonical kinetic term.
+Moreover, for odd $T$, the target-space metric vanishes and the model is purely topological, while for even $T$ with $T\geq 3$, the target-space metric is degenerate. \unskip\footnote{A related model is given by taking the WZ term~\eqref{eq:WZterm} as an action in its own right.
 The equations of motion are given by $\partial_+ j_- - \partial_- j_+ = - [j_+,j_-] = 0$, which are encoded by the Lax connection $\Lax_\pm = z j_\pm$.} This degenerate structure may be indicating that these models have additional local symmetries and their proper interpretation remains to be understood.